The fact that you are able to taste the foods and drinks is because of the taste buds you have on your tongue.

-The surface of your tongue contains tiny bumps, Papillae that contain thousands of tastebuds, and also some glands to help in the creation and secretion of saliva.
+The surface of the human tongue contains tiny bumps, called Papillae that contain thousands of tastebuds, and also some glands to help in the creation and secretion of saliva.

 It is important to note that there are 4 different types of papillae that come in different shapes and sizes.

 Moreover, these are found in different regions of your tongue in different numbers.